310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% bubble Midori smile %}
 T-That’s…!

-The key strap of the local mascot that’s gonna show up in this exhibition—Alien Tomato…!?
+The key strap of the local yuruchara that’s gonna show up in this exhibition—Alien Tomato…!?

 Their name comes from their aggressive personality—for some reason they’ve chosen to invade all tomato-haters in hopes of making all of mankind love tomatoes—